C4TB/shinyExprPortal/dev/devguide.md

 The first version of clinvisx is addressing the needs of PSORT and RAMAP.
 The longer term vision is to make it configurable for any study along the lines of these (transcriptome & clinical analysis)

 #### Version 2.0 goals

-- [ ] **Interactive visualisation support through vega-lite:** ggplot can be made interactive with ggplotly, but plotly itself has some quirks that can (maybe) be addressed with vega-lite.
-Converting the plots to vega-lite requires individually generating them and testing for the various cases.
-It also requires deciding which package to use, e.g. if plots will be defined using list notation (very verbose) or through an Altair-like package (currently there are no versions always up-to-date).

 - [ ] **API support to reduce data loading:** the current version of clinvisx requires loading all the data into the app, and the files must be in a location accessible by Shiny Server.
 There are two potential API-based models: retrieve data from a remote location and do selections and computations locally (in the Shiny server), or delegate almost every server-side computation to the API server.